Darnel-K/ApacheCodeFileHandlers/README.md

 # File Handler

-**Only Tested on Apache 2.4, Might Work on Newer or Older Versions**
+**Only Tested on Apache 2.4, Might Work on Newer or Older Versions.**

 - [File Handler](#file-handler)
     - [URL Query Parameters:](#url-query-parameters)